 “There are a lot of different features and functions,” Badeau said.
 “It all depends on [how] you want the final plan to look.”

-One option is an automatic enrollment policy.
-With this, each employee is automatically enrolled in the plan at a certain savings percentage unless they specifically opt out.
+One option is an automatic enrollment policy, where each employee is automatically enrolled in the 401(k) plan at a certain savings percentage unless they specifically opt out.
 Automated enrollment can lower the overhead costs of providing this benefit and make it easier to maintain for employees.

 The biggest factor to consider is whether to offer matching contributions.
-While nothing requires employers to offer this added benefit, Badeau thinks it could pay off in the long run.
-“A well-designed 401(k) plan, with a company match and that incentive, can really help keep people and attract the right people they are looking for.”
+While nothing requires employers to provide this added benefit, Badeau said it could pay off in the long run.
+“A well-designed 401(k) plan, with a company match and that incentive, can really help keep people and attract the right people [a business is] looking for.”

-In addition to paying off for the employer, matching contributions are a significant positive for employees.
-Badeau said they help incentivize employees to save more.
-“It is likely they will contribute enough to reach that max, so it encourages them to have a higher contribution rate.”
+In addition to paying off for the employer, matching contributions is a significant perk for employees.
+Badeau said that they incentivize employees to save more.
+“It is likely they will contribute enough to reach [the maximum employer contribution], so it encourages them to have a higher contribution rate.”

-Another added feature is a professional managed option.
-With this option, employees essentially have access to a financial advisor who will help them make the best decisions for contribution amounts and fund options.
+Another plan feature to consider is a professionally managed option.
+With this, employees have access to a financial advisor who will help them with fund selection and contribution amounts.

-For small businesses, there are costs for offering a 401(k) retirement plan, which can vary greatly.
+For small businesses, the costs of offering a 401(k) retirement plan can vary greatly.

-Some of the costs can be offset by certain tax deductions that small businesses with fewer than 100 employees may be eligible for.
+That said, some of these costs can be offset by certain tax deductions that small businesses with fewer than 100 employees may be eligible for.

-“Some administrative fees are considered tax-deductible business expenses," Chen said.
-"Small businesses may be eligible for the Credit for Small Employer Pension Plan Startup Costs, a tax credit of up to a maximum of $500 per year, which covers 50 percent of eligible setup costs to qualified retirement plans.”
+“Some administrative fees are considered tax-deductible business expenses,” said the Gusto rep. “Small businesses may be eligible for the credit for small-employer pension plan startup costs, a tax credit of up to a maximum of $500 per year, which covers 50% of eligible setup costs to qualified retirement plans.”